EpiData-dk/analysis/help/commands.md

 See [variables](#referencedvars) on using referenced variables for this command
 ### methodology notes:
-- estimates are calcualted using the standard least-squares method provided by the [LMATH library](https://wiki.freepascal.org/LMath)
+- linear and polynomial regression coefficients are estimated using the standard least-squares method provided by the [LMATH library](https://wiki.freepascal.org/LMath)
+- logistic regression coefficients are estimated using the [Iteratively reweighted least squares method](https://en.wikipedia.org/wiki/Logistic_regression#Iteratively_reweighted_least_squares_(IRLS)).

 # Graphs and charts